Why do I need a booster dose?

 If I am immunocompromised, am I eligible for my additional dose of the COVID-19 vaccine?

 Moderately to severely immunocompromised people should receive an additional dose of the COVID-19 vaccine and a booster when eligible.
 People with moderately to severely compromised immune systems are especially vulnerable to COVID-19 and may not build the same level of immunity to the vaccine series compared to people who are not immunocompromised.
 This additional dose is intended to improve immunocompromised people's response to their initial vaccine series.
-Individuals who are moderately to severely immunocompromised and have received their additional dose and a monovalanet booster dose are also eligible for a bivalent booster dose at least 2 months after their most recent dose.
+Individuals who are moderately to severely immunocompromised are eligible for a bivalent booster dose at least 2 months after completing the primary series or after the most recent monovalent booster dose.

 What qualifies a New Yorker as moderately or severely immunocompromised?